 SDD uses machine-readable specifications — not prose Jira tickets — as the authoritative source of truth.
 A formal spec defines behaviour, contracts, and acceptance criteria in a structured format that AI agents can consume directly.
 Instead of an LLM guessing intent from a description, it generates code from a deterministic spec — dramatically reducing rework and eliminating hallucinated logic.
 Typical outcome: feature implementation time drops from days to hours.
 I build the full toolchain: spec format, agent pipeline, output validation, and CI integration to verify spec conformance automatically.

-I'm accepting 1 new engagement for Q2 2026.
-I cap active engagements deliberately to protect the quality of every client's work — so book a discovery call this week if your timeline is urgent.
+I’m accepting 1 new engagement for Q3 2026.
+I cap active engagements deliberately to protect the quality of every client’s work — so book a strategy audit this week if your timeline is urgent.
 The call typically happens within 2–3 business days.
 We spend 30 minutes on your current AI tooling stack, delivery metrics, and regulatory exposure.
-If there's a clear fit, I scope a fixed engagement within 48 hours.
+If there’s a clear fit, I scope a fixed engagement within 48 hours.
 No lengthy proposals, no retainer lock-in upfront.

 Not ready yet?
 Download the free ROI tools or email [email protected]